 I do not recommend using canned corn.
 It has more water than frozen corn.
 If you do not have an option, calibrate it with cornmeal to achieve the correct texture.

 You have to be careful with basil.
 Thai basils have a lot of anise flavors.
 I recommend using Sweet basil or Genovese (in moderation).
-Taste the basil before adding to the corn paste.
+Taste the basil before adding it to the corn paste.

 Maybe you’re interested in the recipe: Corn Pie or Pastel de Choclo.Print